Package 'chromatographR'

 Details

-Function to cluster peaks by spectral similarity.
 Before using this function, reference spectra must be attached to the peak_table using the attach_ref_spectra function.
 These reference spectra are then used to construct a distance matrix based on spectral similarity (pearson correlation) between peaks.
 Hierarchical clustering with bootstrap resampling is performed on the resulting correlation matrix to classify peaks by spectral similarity, as implemented in pvclust.
 Finally, bootstrap values can be used to select clusters that exceed a certain confidence threshold as defined by alpha.

 Value